Skip to main content

 Windsor's streets present numerous opportunities for drivers to accidentally violate parking regulations.
 The most frequently ticketed offences include overstaying time limits and parking in restricted zones, often catching motorists off guard.
 Drivers near popular areas like the Windsor shopping precinct frequently underestimate the strict enforcement of time limit regulations on streets such as Main Street.
 The stress of receiving a fine adds to the frustration of finding decent parking in busy areas where spaces are genuinely scarce.

-A fine for overstaying a time limit typically costs around $40 NZD, but this can accumulate quickly for repeat offenders in the same location.
-Parking in a no-parking zone could lead to even steeper penalties reaching $60 or more.
+A fine for overstaying a time limit or parking in a no-parking zone typically costs around $40 to $60 NZD.
 With limited car spots available throughout Windsor, the pressure to park quickly often leads to careless mistakes.
 Understanding what constitutes a violation is half the battle in avoiding unnecessary penalties and keeping your driving record clean.

 Understanding Your Rights and Appeals Process